-Pars cervicalis – begins at the cricoid, runs ventral to the spine, and after entering the chest cavity it becomes the:
+The cervical part is the part of the esophagus inside the neck.
+It begins at the cricoid, runs ventral to the spine, and becomes the thoracic part after entering the chest cavity.

-Pars thoracica – longest section, runs dorsal to the trachea in the mediastinum, and after passing through the hiatus oesophageus of the diaphragm it becomes the:
+The thoracic part is the part of the esophagus in the chest and it is the longest section.
+It runs dorsal to the trachea in the mediastinum, and after passing through the esophageal hiatus of the diaphragm, it becomes the abdominal portion.

 The Three Constrictions of the Esophagus

-Adjacent anatomical structures cause three constricted areas in the esophagus, which are called:
+Adjacent anatomical structures lead to three constricted areas in the esophagus.
+These constrictions are as follows:

-Constrictio cricoidea – is caused by the cricoid cartilage and is maintained constricted by the upper esophageal sphincter (UOS) until the sphincter relaxes in response to a bolus.
+Cervical constriction – is caused by the cricoid cartilage and is constricted by the upper esophageal sphincter until the sphincter relaxes in response to a bolus.

-Constrictio partis thoracicae /aortal constriction – is caused by the proximity to the aortic arch (arcus aorta) and the left main bronchus
+Thoracic/aortal constriction – is caused by the proximity of the esophagus to the aortic arch (arcus aorta) and the left main bronchus.

-Constrictio diaphragmatica – is caused by the hiatus oesophageus of the diaphragm
+Diaphragmatic/abdominal constriction – is caused by the esophageal hiatus of the diaphragm.